AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

         <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE FOR ADD STATUS COLUMNS: research this and add: [!
 What if the status has been shared with me or a group I'm in (so I can see it here), but the status hasn't been shared with another user who also has access to a project where I later apply this view?
 Can that user still see this status on the project?]) </p>
        -->

-1. No **Associar cor do cartão a** selecione entre as seguintes opções:
+1. Na área **Associar cor do cartão a**, selecione uma das seguintes opções:

    <table style="table-layout:auto">
     <col>